enthought/edge-examples/README.md

 ## About

-This GitHub repo holds working examples of apps which run on Enthought Edge.
+This GitHub repo holds working examples of apps supported by Enthought Edge.

-Each example is self-contained, with its own README.md and "ci" module that contains build commands.
+Each example is a standalone container that inherits from `edm-centos-7`.

+The examples are self-contained, with their own README.md and "ci" module that contains build commands.
 For new users, the recommended workflow for development is: